Perfumery is both a science and an art.

 The ultimate goal is to make their client’s dreams come true, which translates into the ability to listen with three ears (the two ears nature gave them and a third invisible one, which understands the unspoken or unexpressed emotions and memories that fragrance triggers).

 A quality fragrance oil purchaser must be heavily involved with customer service and must be up to date about the ins and outs concerning trends, applications, packaging and product fillers.
-In this aspect, our customer service company reputation soars and has been unblemished our its inception.
+In this aspect, our customer service company reputation soars and has been unblemished since our inception.

 The power of this concept cannot be understated, as businesses cannot exist without customers, and catering to their needs is the key to developing brand loyalty and consumer retention.
 When a satisfied customer is pleased, they will return due to a positive association.